victordomingos/Count-files/README.md

 # Count Files
-A little CLI utility written in Python to help you count files, grouped by extension, in a directory.
+A little command-line interface (CLI) utility written in Python to help you count files, grouped by extension, in a directory.
 By default, it will count files recursively in current working directory and all of its subdirectories, and will display a table showing the frequency for each file extension (e.g.: .txt, .py, .html,